nikatita/stop-doomscrolling/README.md

 # Lock-In Guardian

-A Python productivity tool that uses your webcam to detect when you're looking down at your phone.
+A productivity tool that uses your webcam to detect when you're looking down at your phone.
 If it detects doomscrolling for too long, it interrupts you by playing a lockin video of your choice.

 ## Features
 - Face tracking with MediaPipe